Leigh Halfpenny: 2008–11

-2012–present
+2012–2023

 During the 2012 Six Nations, Halfpenny cemented his place at fullback and became one of the standout players of the tournament, finishing as top point scorer of the tournament.
 Some of his points came at crucial points within the tournament.
 Down 21–20 to Ireland in the 80th minutes, Halfpenny sent a penalty over to give Wales a 23–21 win over the hosts, and subsequently completed another four penalties and a conversion as Wales toppled England.
 Then, in the final match against France, Wales got a 16–9 win, with Halfpenny converting three further penalties and a conversion.

 In the final match of the 2012 Winter Test series against Australia, Halfpenny suffered a neck injury while attempting to stop the winning try.
 He was taken to hospital but was discharged the next day without any serious damage.
 Halfpenny was named man of the match.

 In the first match of the 2013 Six Nations Championship, Halfpenny scored the 2nd try for Wales in their 30–22 loss to Ireland at the Millennium Stadium.
 The following week he earned the man of the match award when Wales beat France 16–6 in Paris.
 Again two weeks later in Rome when Wales beat Italy 26–9, he was made Man of the Match by the Italian broadcaster.
 With over 80,000 people voting between 15 shortlisted 2013 Six Nations players, Halfpenny was also named player of the tournament, securing 40% of the overall vote.

 In November 2013 Halfpenny was named in a shortlist of five players for the IRB Player of the Year.
 In December 2013 Halfpenny was selected as BBC Wales Sports Personality of the Year and was runner-up for BBC Sports Personality of the Year to Andy Murray.

 In March 2014, Halfpenny was ruled out for the rest of the season after he dislocated his right shoulder in the 29–18 defeat to England in the 2014 Six Nations Championship.

 In October 2014, Halfpenny was included in the 34-man squad for the 2014 Autumn internationals against Australia, Fiji, New Zealand and South Africa.
 He scored 27 points during the Autumn series including all 12 of Wales's points in a famous win over South Africa, only the second in their history.

 In September 2015 Halfpenny was ruled out of the Rugby World Cup after rupturing an anterior cruciate knee ligament during Wales' 23–19 warm up win over Italy at the Millennium Stadium.

 In 2021, in a Wales match against Canada, he earned his 96th cap for Wales and, with four Lions caps, his 100th international cap, but a knee injury in the first minute put him out of the game.

+Halfpenny announced his retirement from International Rugby in October 2023, and his final match was Wales v Barbarians on 4 November of that year.